emd5/lab-02-repository/README.md

 Start time: 11:00am

-Finish time:
+Finish time: 11:53am

-Actual time needed to complete:
+Actual time needed to complete: 53 minutes

 How are we implementing it?